-Contouring can, as we've shown before, look scary.
-But, enhancing your cheekbones or jawline doesn't have to be frightening — or require the skill of a makeup artist.
-You just need the proper product arsenal to get that subtle, natural-looking sculpt.
+Contouring can seem intimidating to any makeup newbie (sometimes even to a seasoned makeup lover), but enhancing your cheekbones or jawline doesn't have to be scary — or require the skill of a professional makeup artist.
+It's all about having the proper product arsenal to get a natural-looking sculpt.

-There's been an onslaught of contour kits and palettes on the market.
-To make sense of it all, we decided to poll our favorite makeup artists to see what they love and use most — and then, we divided the tools and cosmetics into easy-to-understand categories.
-There are winning options here for different skin tones and skill sets: Even the aspiring Kardashian will find something to fall in love with.
+adding contouring to your makeup routine.
+In order to help make sense of it all — because we've all wondered what the difference between bronzer and contour is — we decided to get some insight from our favorite makeup artists.
+We wanted to know what they love and use most, and here we've broken down the tools and products into easy-to-understand categories.
+This roundup also includes the best options for different skin tones and skill sets, so that even the aspiring Kardashian will find something to fall in love with.

 Photo: Via Bobbi Brown.